-"The highest of all callings, is that of a caring teacher" ~ Audrey Hunt
+"The highest of all callings is that of a caring teacher" ~ Audrey Hunt.

-Not everyone that wants to teach others is qualified to do so.
-And I'm not speaking of teachers who hold a degree to teach - anyone can qualify for a degree if they work hard enough.
+Not everyone that wants to teach is qualified to do so.
+And I'm not speaking of teachers who hold a teaching degree.
+Anyone can qualify for a degree if they work hard enough.

-- A positive out look and attitude
+- A positive outlook and attitude

 - A thirst for knowledge

 These are the essential elements needed for excellence.
 If you want to excel, you must not be satisfied with limiting yourself to be just a good teacher.
 Go for greatness.
 Strive for excellence.